robin-raymond/zax.io/meta-types.md

 ### Meta-types with assumed meta argument types

-Meta-types can be compile time determined if the input argument passed into a constructor can be automatically determined based on called function's signature.
+Meta-types can be compile-time determined if the input argument passed into a constructor can be automatically determined based on called function's signature.
 This can be done for both constructors and `once` declarations.

 ````zax
 MyType$(Type) :: type {